 - Diving: if you’ll be diving, you must have special insurance coverage in case of an accident.
 Most diving centers will have some insurance included in the cost of diving.
 However, you never know what it does or does not include – so it’s best to have your own.

 - Flights: in this remote part of the world, things can go wrong, so it’s best to have special travel insurance that covers the costs of missing a connecting flight or a hotel reservation.

 - Lost or Stolen electronics: if you’re carrying a laptop, camera, GoPro, etc. – consider purchasing insurance in case those are lost or stolen.

 What To Buy In Samoa?

-Aside from the usual island fashions, sarongs, wood carvings and shell necklaces – I highly recommend buying siapo in Samoa (also known as tapa cloth).
-In a long, difficult and manual process – slices of mulberry tree bark are pounded to create a cloth-like canvas where sea turtles and beautiful Polynesian pattern are hand-painted.
+Aside from the usual island fashions, sarongs, wood carvings, and shell necklaces – I highly recommend buying siapo in Samoa (also known as tapa cloth).
+In a long, difficult, and manual process – slices of mulberry tree bark are pounded to create a cloth-like canvas where sea turtles and beautiful Polynesian patterns are hand-painted.
 The best place to buy siapo is actually in the Samoa Cultural Village in Apia, where you can buy directly from the artist starting at just T20.